apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 ```

 As was found by Joshua Bloch, the addition in line 6 may throw
-an out of bounds exception at line 7, due to an integer overflow.
+an out-of-bounds exception at line 7, due to an integer overflow.
 This is because `low`
 and `high` are signed integers, with a maximum value of `2^31 - 1`.
 However, the sum of two values, each smaller than `2^31-1`, may be greater than `2^31 -1`.
 If this  is the case, `low + high` can wrap into a negative number.